ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 Sometimes you use in-line css styling sometimes you use it from an external css file.
 What makes it even harder to read is, that you use compressed/minified css and js files.
 During the development phase readability should be preferred.
 For production phase a minified version could be faster and therefore better.

+Some basic things in the following paragraph which don't fit better into another category.
+The code formatting is inconsistent, for example in my-page.jsp (use the format-hotkey, works wonders).
+There are some undeleted println-statements in submitAd() in AdController.java.
+Fully commented method in HomeController.java (probably an old version not yet deleted for testing?)

 ### Intention-revealing names

 The TabBarController seems to be responsible for several things that are visually together but not logically.
 When I was searching for the place where SearchForm was added I looked in the SearchController and had to search for quite a while until I found it.
 Maybe that could be grouped better?